tfry-git/almost.serious.synth/README.md

 - Row 2: "Edit" -> Go to the synthesizer settings page; "Save"/"Load" -> Save / load current voice to/from SD card
 - Row 3: Caption for the MIDI related options in the next row
 - Row 4: "Rec/Stop" -> Start / end recording MIDI from MIDI in; "Play/Stop" -> Play / stop playing the current MIDI sequence; "Save"/"Load" -> Save / load MIDI track to/from SD card

+## Saving / loading voices / recordings
+I hope these are pretty self-explanatory, if clumsy.
+Otherwise, ask.
+Suggestions for improvements welcome.

 ## Waveforms
 One of the things that may not be self-explanatory is probably the waveforms.
 First, there are the usual "basic" waveforms square ("Squ"), sine ("Sin"), saw / ramp ("Saw"),